 Henrico County DUI Related Drive Suspended Nolle Prosqui

-In this case, our law firm represented a client who was facing a suspended license allegation.
-The offenses involved two different types of suspended driver violations under 18.2-272 and 46.2-301.
 Va. code 18.2-272 is one of the more serious suspended driver offenses.
-It involves driving when prohibited due to a prior DUI conviction.
+It typically involves driving when prohibited due to a prior DUI conviction.
 It can also stem from driving in violation of a restricted license.
 Either way, it is a serious offense with serious penalties.
-In some instances, a defense could be that the traffic stop was illegal.
-Sometimes the prosecution cannot prove the element of “notice” beyond a reasonable doubt.
-In other cases, different arguments could fail.
-Either way, only a professionally trained Henrico VA Traffic Attorney can protect your interests.
-Here, we were able to convince the Court to dismiss both charges.
+Only a professional Henrico VA Traffic Attorney can protect your interests.

 Henrico DUI REDUCED Possession Marijuana Accident Nolle Prosqui

 In this case, our Henrico County traffic lawyers represented an out-of-state client.
-The allegation involved speeding over 80 mph.
-Our client was charged with reckless driving.
+The allegation involved speeding over 85 mph.
+Our client was charged with reckless driving speeding according to Va.
+Code 46.2-862.
+Reckless driving in Virginia is a criminal misdemeanor.
 We were able to represent and protect the client without her having to return for court.
 In many instances, we can prevail with a motion to waive our client’s appearance.
-Here, we convinced the Court to reduce the case to a non-moving no DMV demerit point infraction.
-This is a win.
-Va.
-Code 46.2-830.1 known as Fail to Obey a Highway Sign while Sleeping protects the client.
-This disposition is virtually impossible without legal representation.
-Cases involving high speeds, bad driving records, and aggravating factors make representation critical.
-A skilled traffic attorney can steer the client’s case into a protected category.
+We convinced the Court to dismiss the case.

 Contact us today for a free evaluation of YOUR case!